pragma-/Plang/README.md

     > filter(fn(a) a<4, [1,2,3,4,5])
      [1,2,3]

-Because the `filter` function is explicitly typed to return a `Boolean`, Plang can perform compile-time type checking.
-For example, if we pass it a function inferred to return an `Integer`:
+Because the first parameter of the `filter` function is explicitly typed to return a `Boolean` value, Plang can perform strict compile-time type checking on the return value of the passed argument.
+For example, if we pass it a function inferred instead to return an `Integer` we get a helpful type error:

     > filter(fn(a) 4, [1, 2, 3, 4, 5])
      Error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Integer

 Let's return to the `add` function.
-To specify the type of the return value, you can place a type annotation before the function identifier:
+To specify the type of the return value, you can place a type annotation, prefixed with an arrow, just before the function body:

     > fn add(a: Real, b: Real) -> Real { a + b }; print(type(add))
      Function (Real, Real) -> Real

-Now Plang will throw a compile-time error if `add` attempts to return a value that is not a `Real`:
+Now Plang will throw a compile-time type error if `add` attempts to return a value that is not a `Real`:

     > fn add(a: Real, b: Real) -> Real { "42" }; add(3, 4)
      Error: cannot return String from function declared to return Real

 #### Type narrowing during inference
-Variables declared as `Any` will be narrowed to the type of the value being assigned.
+To enforce the consistency of values assigned to the variable during its lifetime, variables declared as `Any` will be narrowed to the type of the value initially assigned.

 For example, a variable of type `Any` initialized to `true` will have its type narrowed to `Boolean`: